cloudnative-pg/cloudnative-pg/docs/src/instance_manager.md

 superuser credentials.

 The readiness probe is positive when the Pod is ready to accept traffic.
-The liveness probe controls when to restart the container, immediately after the startup probe interval.
+The liveness probe controls when to restart the container immediately after the startup probe interval.

 !!!
 Important
-    The liveness and readiness probes will report a failure if the probe command fails 3 times with a 10 seconds interval between each check.
+    The liveness and readiness probes will report a failure if the probe command fails three times with a 10-seconds interval between each check.

-The liveness probe is used to detect if the PostgreSQL instance is in a broken state and needs to be restarted.
-The value in `startDelay` is used to delay the probe's execution, which is used to prevent an instance with a long startup time from being restarted.
+The liveness probe detects if the PostgreSQL instance is in a broken state and needs to be restarted.
+The value in `startDelay` is used to delay the probe's execution, preventing an instance with a long startup time from being restarted.

 The number of seconds after the Pod has started before the liveness